shafiemukhre/pathfinder-map-visualizer/README.md

-# Pathfinder Visualizer on a Map
+# Pathfinding Algorithms Visualizer on a Map

 A web app to visualize several Single-Source Shortest Path (SSSP) algorithms.